Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Familiarity with Linux or macOS command‑line environments for stack setup and automation.

-No prior experience with LLMs or AI frameworks is required—we’ll cover the fundamentals before diving into advanced orchestration.
+No prior experience with LLMs or AI frameworks is required—fundamentals will be covered before diving into advanced workflows.

 Practical Takeaways